395t/coding-assignment-week-4-opt-2/README.md

 [2] Kingma, Diederik P., and Max Welling.
 "Auto-encoding variational bayes." _arXiv preprint arXiv:1312.6114 (2013)_.  ([PDF](https://arxiv.org/abs/1312.6114))

 [3] Rui Shu.
 "DENSITY ESTIMATION: VARIATIONAL AUTOENCODERS." _http://ruishu.io/2018/03/14/vae/_. ([Webpage](http://ruishu.io/2018/03/14/vae/))

+## Conclusion
+Overall, the clear winners of this experiment are the Adam variants.
+Adagrad and Adadelta both have trouble optimizing our models at all in some cases.
+AdamW seems to have a slight lead over AMSGrad and Adam, with the other two non-Adam optimizers falling way behind.